Elinor Florence, Author

 This photograph, although these are German rather than Allied tanks, do show some of the muddy, bog-like conditions all tank crews faced as they traversed the countryside.

-As dawn broke on April 17, 1945, Stan and his fellow soldiers were stowing their tanks and preparing to move north of Barneveld towards Nijkerk, when they came under heavy shelling from German tanks and troops shooting at them from nearby woods.
+As dawn broke on April 17, 1945, Stan and his fellow soldiers were stowing their Canadian tanks and preparing to move north of Barneveld towards Nijkerk, when they came under heavy shelling from German tanks and troops shooting at them from nearby woods.

 The Canadians made a chaotic exit from Barneveld and were ordered to continue to a crossroad nicknamed “Steamer,” where the Apeldoorn highway crossed the road from Barneveld to Nijkerk.